 Student teachers are familiar with some basic concepts in Social Studies.

-1.6 In your respective groups, engage in silent reading of the introductory part of including learning outcomes and indicators.

-lesson nine of each course, including lesson description, student teachers' previous knowledge, learning outcomes and learning indicators.
+1.6 In your respective groups, engage in silent reading of the introductory part of lesson nine of each course, including lesson description, student teachers' previous knowledge, learning outcomes and learning indicators.